 Radiotherapy Treatment Suite

-To check-in for radiotherapy go to the Colney Centre main reception desk and you will be directed to the radiotherapy waiting area.
+To check-in for radiotherapy go to the Colney Centre main reception desk and you will be directed to the appropriate radiotherapy waiting area.

 Whilst you are welcome to bring a visitor with you they will not be allowed to enter the radiotherapy treatment machine area but will be asked to remain in the waiting area.
 Please note there are no facilities for child-care in the waiting areas.